 How To Start A Memoir: 8 Amazing Tips

-When you write a memoir the beginning of the story is essential because it captures your readers’ imagination and makes them want to read more.
+The beginning of a story is an essential part because it captures your readers’ imagination and keeps them reading.

-If you are writing a memoir, you may think you have to start with your birth and progress chronologically to the present.
+If you are writing a memoir or life story, you may think you have to start with your birth and progress chronologically to the present.

 But you don’t have to adhere to this structure.